 These really are just a starting point if you have a good travel guide and map you with discover these more and if you have long enough in Edinburgh.
 You are sure to find other interesting locations and attractions about the Edinburgh area of The UK.

-Edinburgh is a pretty simple place to get around, once you have your bearings and know a couple of local landmarks it should become pretty simple.
-You can cover a lot of the city as a pedestrian but ensure not to venture into unknown territory at night.
-If you wish to traverse greater distances across Edinburgh there are a few more options.
+Edinburgh is not a difficult city to navigate, when you have grasped the layout of the place and you are familiar with a couple of landmarks it should become pretty simple.
+You can discoverer a lot of the area on foot but ensure not to venture into unknown territory at night.
+If you want to cover more ground in Edinburgh there are a number of modes of transportation.
 There is a tramway in Edinburgh, Scotland, operated by Transport for Edinburgh.
 It is a 14-km line between York Place in New Town and Edinburgh Airport, with 15 stops.
-There are safe and reliable buses where passes can be bought to include multiple trips on more than one day.
-There is also the option to use Edinburgh Taxis, where the driver can offer up local knowledge.
-What ever method you use to explore Edinburgh make sure you see as much of the city as your can. .
+There is a good network of buses that tickets can be purchases to cover multiple journeys.
+Collect a Hire Car in Edinburgh, there is also the option to use Edinburgh Taxis, where a knowledgeable driver can offer ideas for places to visit.
+Whichever way you plan to explore Edinburgh make sure you see as much of the city as your can.

 If you are staying in Edinburgh for longer than one night you will be looking for a place to sleep.
 Edinburgh has a wide range of places to bed down these consist of hotels at the high end of the star range to more modest hotels, B&Bs and hostels.
 If you are visiting the city on business ensure the hotel you decide to select has the business facilites that suit your needs, check the area location is good as traffic in Edinburgh can result in problems at certain times of the day.
 If you are seeking out more luxury accommodation there is a selection of top chain and independent hotels.
 Edinburgh also offers an excellent array of lower star hotel options that provide simple but functional facilities for visitors to the city.
 If you are visiting on a small budget there is a number of hostels and guest houses in the city which are a good place to rest your head.
 Whichever type of accommodation you select in Edinburgh ensure you take time to seek out deals that are available on countless travel web sites, often these are out of season or when a home sports team isn't playing a game.